About the course

 The Alton Schools Teaching Alliance offers you something different.
 Our Initial Teacher Training has small, carefully chosen cohorts with outstanding support and pastoral care.

 As part of the Foundations Teaching School Alliance (FTSA), our Alton cluster comprises 15 schools across East Hampshire.
 The lead school for the ITT programme is Rowledge Primary School - Ofsted rated as Good.

 Our schools offer a wide range of teaching experiences in Good and Outstanding; rural and town; infant, junior and all-through primary.
 We have worked closely for over 10 years and we are bonded by one common goal: to provide exceptional education and opportunities for every child.

 Mentors within our Alliance are excellent teachers, passing on their skills through feedback, coaching and classroom observation.
 This will prepare you to teach creatively and effectively across the whole primary curriculum and early years foundation stage.

 Opportunities with us do not stop at the end of your PGCE year.
 Possibility of employment within the Alliance will be available for the very best candidates, with future career progression including Middle and Senior Leadership.
-All of our 2017/2018 cohort of students have secured employment within our Alliance schools.
+90% of our 17/18 and 18/19 students have secured employment within our Alliance or other local schools.

 “Building Strong Foundations for Life” is our strap line and it is a phrase we live every day.